Fulton surface-to-air recovery system

-The Fulton surface-to-air recovery system (STARS) is a system used by the Central Intelligence Agency (CIA), United States Air Force, and United States Navy for retrieving individuals on the ground using aircraft such as the MC-130E Combat Talon I and B-17 Flying Fortress.
+The Fulton surface-to-air recovery system (STARS), also known as Skyhook, is a system used by the Central Intelligence Agency (CIA), United States Air Force, and United States Navy for retrieving individuals on the ground using aircraft such as the MC-130E Combat Talon I and B-17 Flying Fortress.
 It involves using an overall-type harness and a self-inflating balloon with an attached lift line.
 An MC-130E engages the line with its V-shaped yoke and the person is reeled on board.
 Red flags on the lift line guide the pilot during daylight recoveries; lights on the lift line are used for night recoveries.
 Recovery kits were designed for one- and two-man retrievals.

 This system was developed by inventor Robert Edison Fulton, Jr., for the CIA in the early 1950s.
-It was an evolution from a similar system that was used during World War II by American and British forces to retrieve both personnel and downed assault gliders following airborne operations.
-The earlier system did not use a balloon, but a line stretched between a pair of poles set in the ground on either side of the person to be retrieved.
-An aircraft, usually a C-47 Skytrain, trailed a grappling hook that engaged the line, which was attached to the person to be retrieved.
+It was an evolution from a glider snatch pick-up, a similar system that was used during World War II by American and British forces to retrieve both personnel and downed assault gliders following airborne operations.
+Snatch pick-up did not use a balloon, but a line stretched between a pair of poles set in the ground on either side of the person or glider to be retrieved.
+An aircraft, usually a C-47 Skytrain, trailed a grappling hook that engaged the line, which was attached to the intended cargo.